kevinlondon/kevinlondon.github.io/_posts/2019-11-08-princess-and-the-pea.md

    shoddily enough to allow for humans to make a mistake.
 That's a great example of this concept.
 1. [Dan Luu's Wat post](https://danluu.com/wat/) (aka Normalization of Deviance).
-This covers how we become numb to the craziness of the workplace and the stuff we put up with.
+This covers how we become numb to the bizarre workplace culture we put up with.

 If you take anything away from this, I hope it's to be more sensitive to the pain of little things.
 We don't have to accept it.
-We can change it and it's worth changing.
-It's worth being like the Princess in the story.
+We can change it.
+It's worth being more like the Princess.